 Award Notification Letter to Federal and State Legislators

 A letter to your federal and state elected officials indicating your grant award is REQUIRED.
-This is to inform legislators where taxpayer dollars are going, their purpose and to inform them of the value of MHC-funded projects.
+This is to inform legislators where taxpayer dollars are going, their purpose and to inform them of the value of MH-funded projects.
 There will be five letters required: one to your Congressperson, one for each of our two U.S. Senators and one each to your State Representative and State Senator.
-If you need assistance with legislative addresses or contact information, please contact the Michigan Humanities Council at 517.372.7770.
-Please send a copy of your letter to MHC – these letters are presented to members of Congress in personal visits each year.
+If you need assistance with legislative addresses or contact information, please contact the Michigan Humanities at 517.372.7770.
+Please send a copy of your letter to MH – these letters are presented to members of Congress in personal visits each year.

 A sample letter can be found on the next page.